 What began as a personal homework assignment is now this book.
 Each volume of ihablo Spanish is a colorful collection of 122 new lessons styled ¿Cómo se dice?, Spanish for How does one say?
 Lesson topics vary from a single word to an expression to a short sentence in Spanish, which is defined and demonstrated by examples.

-As the first volume, ¿Cómo se dice?
-1 begins with some of the Spanish essentials (greetings, asking how to say something in Spanish, introducing yourself, how to order a pizza to go…).
-As a rule, however, the skill level ranges from entry level to intermediate, with a touch of advanced.
+The skill level of ¿Cómo se dice? ranges from entry level to intermediate, with a touch of advanced.
 Don't let any one lesson hold you back due to difficulty; rather, take from each ¿Cómo se dice? what you can (there is always something, even if just a new word) and continue to the next lesson.
 Regular exposure to Spanish is more important than total comprehension.

 Each ¿Cómo se dice? is also a quiz!
-The first line of each lesson poses the question ¿Cómo se dice?/How does one say? an English word, expression or phrase in Spanish.
-Like a flash quiz, you then have the opportunity to solve the lesson in Spanish.
+The first line of each lesson asks how one says an English word, expression or phrase in Spanish.
+Like a flash quiz, you then have the chance to solve the lesson in Spanish before proceeding to the answer in Spanish.
 It does not matter that you answer correctly, but rather that you engage in this exercise.

 Following the quiz, each lesson is broken into its component parts, which are defined and identified as noun, pronoun, verb, adjective, adverb, and so on.
 This detail accomplishes several things: 1) You don't have to constantly look up words; 2) A working knowledge of the building blocks of Spanish and English (noun, pronoun, verb, etcetera) will help you immensely when constructing your own sentences in Spanish; 3) As each lesson is essentially complete, you may vary the lesson order if you wish; and 4) Because definitions are included in each lesson, there is a natural repetition to help you internalize and remember vocabulary.
 At the same time, as you become more and more proficient in Spanish, you may skim the lesson details you already know.